microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The Göttingen Minipig is widely recognized as a valuable large animal model in preclinical dental and orofacial research, mainly because of its anatomical similarities to humans [@doi:10.1111/j.1601-0825.2006.01337.x; @doi:10.22203/eCM.v013a01; @doi:10.1201/b11356-37].
 Its bone structure and bone remodeling processes closely resemble those of humans, further enhancing its suitability for such studies, including ours.

-The present study introduces a technique for high-resolution microCT-based visualization of microvasculature within bone tissue in small and large animal models.
+The present study introduces a technique for microCT-based visualization of microvasculature within bone tissue in small and large animal models.
 Moreover, we show that this approach is suitable for simultaneous imaging and subsequent analysis of peri-implant hard and soft tissues as well as their vascularization in the vicinity of metal implants in a large animal model.